 Beginnings can be Interesting

 Beginnings of anything can be interesting.
+And I’ve noticed that it is in those times that the Lord’s blessings are particularly notable.
 This author once planted a mission church in a sizeable Midwest city.
 He had done all the preliminary preparation for the mission.
 Several families committed themselves to the endeavor.
 The first worship service was planned in a spacious worship center of an evangelical church, rented for the occasion.
 We all went with expectations of a good beginning, but only one family showed up for the beginning worship time.
 It is true that God did some extraordinary things in the first six years of our ministry there.
 I rejoice that this established church is progressing ahead by means of being a mother church to several congregations.
-But it was anything but encouraging in the early years, especially that first Lord’s Day.

 In 1560, a Scottish Reformation Parliament abrogated and annulled the papal jurisdiction for Scottish churches, ending all the authority flowing from Rome.

 The first meeting of the General Assembly of the Church of Scotland was held on this day, December 20, 1560.
 Forty delegates were in attendance.
 For that number, only six were ministers.
 They were John Knox (Edinburgh), Christophere Gudman (St. Andrews), John Row (Perth), David Lindesay (Leith), William Harlaw (St. Cuthberts), and William Christesone (Dundee).
-While their names with the exception of Knox and possible Row are unknown to many of our readers, Hetherington remarks that “they were men of great abilities, of deep piety, fitted and qualified by their Creator for the work which he had given them to do.” (p.
+While their names, with the exception of Knox and possibly Row, are unknown to many of our readers, Hetherington remarks that “they were men of great abilities, of deep piety, fitted and qualified by their Creator for the work which He had given them to do.” (p.
 53)

 Words to Live By:

 Not only had the Creator fitted and qualified them, but so had their Great Redeemer fitted and acquired them to raise up a Church faithful and true to the Scriptures of the Old and New Testaments.
 It may have been small in man’s estimation at the beginning, but the Spirit of God judged it otherwise.
 He would bring the increase in His time.
-So be faithful, dear reader, to where God has planted you.
-He will accomplish His will through you to the area where you have been planted to serve our Lord and Savior.
+So be faithful, dear reader, in the place where God has planted you.
+Keep looking to Him, for He will accomplish His will through you, in the work and place where you have been planted to serve our Lord and Savior.